ramblingsofadev/docs/configuration.md

 <h2 id="global-configuration">Global Configuration</h2>

-`GlobalConfiguration` is a static class that can access values from multiple sources registered via `GlobalConfiguration::addConfigurationSource()`.
+`GlobalConfiguration` is a static class that can access values from multiple configurations registered via `GlobalConfiguration::addConfigurationSource()`.
 It is the most convenient way to read configuration values from places like [binders](dependency-injection.md#binders).
 Let's look at its methods:

 ```php
 use Aphiria\Application\Configuration\GlobalConfiguration;